sammi-turner/Arcolinux-DWM-Rice/README.md

 Basic dots for a fresh install of ArcolinuxB (KDE Plasma edition).

-## Arcolinux Tweak Tool
+## Tweak Tool

-Using the 'Autostart' tab, I prefer to disable 'variety' and 'am-conky-session'.
+Using the 'Autostart' tab on the 'Arcolinux Tweak Tool', I prefer to disable 'variety' and 'am-conky-session'.

 ## Wallpapers